 The litigation regarding Jimi Hendrix’s music has carried on for decades.
 But that’s another story.

 So there ends the tale of Michael Frank Jeffery, the enigmatic man who began his involvement in music promotion by running a student’s jazz night and ended up managing the most influential electric guitarist in the history of popular music.

 But that’s not quite all – there is a bizarre unexplained twist involving Mike Jeffery’s burial, which up to now does not appear to have been mentioned in books or on the internet.
-Eighteen years after he was buried, Mike Jeffery’s body was exhumed from Hither Green Cemetery.
+Eight years after he was buried, Mike Jeffery’s body was exhumed from Hither Green Cemetery.
 The exhumation took place on 16th April 1981 by Home Office license.
 The remains were later cremated at Hither Green Crematorium without ceremony at the request of Mike Jeffery’s father, Frank Jeffery.